 Examples:

-- In defence of being average, Mark Manson
+- In defense of being average, Mark Manson

 - A counter post to Kelvin Kelly’s 100 True fans

-These content writing topics can serve your brand in many ways.
-For example, it can get backlinks from other brands, is likely to be syndicated or republished by bigger blogs, and boost your relationship with existing brands.
+These content-writing ideas can serve your brand in many ways.
+For example, it can get backlinks from other brands, is likely to be syndicated or republished by bigger blogs, and boosts your relationship with existing brands.

 Example: